Why Do We Say Hello When Answering the Phone?

-What word is more ubiquitous in the English language as “hello?”
+What word is more ubiquitous in the English language than “hello?”
 Sure, ‘mama’ or ‘dada’ might often be an infant’s first word.
-But, ‘hello’ is learned quickly thereafter.
+But ‘hello’ is learned quickly thereafter.
 You can hardly go for a stroll without uttering the word at least once following that.
-Because of this, it seems that greeting one another with a casual, ‘hello!’ has always been the norm.
-However, hello has a relatively short history in the English vernacular.
-So, do you know why we say hello when answering the phone?
+Because of this, it seems that greeting one another with a casual ‘hello!’ has always been the norm.

 Is alexander graham bells girlfriend why we say hello when we answer the phone